You Can Do It

 In addition, having proper nutrition and hydration are key in pre-race and race day preparation.
 Please refer to our other tips regarding race nutrition, or seek out a registered dietician’s advice.

 The second most common cause of death in a marathon is heat related illness.
 Our medical teams are expertly trained to deal with this issue at our medical tent.
 What happens in a heat related illness is the body becomes unable to dissipate the heat from prolonged exercise and your internal temperature rises about 104 degrees F. This is a true medical emergency and must be corrected immediately or brain damage may occur.

 Take the time to recover.
 Congratulations you did what only a small percentage of the population will ever do.
 This doesn’t mean hit the beer tent hard to congratulate yourself, but rather listen to your body and get rest and recover.
 A cool down series of runs after your race is important to help with muscle recovery.

-And remember if you need to seek out a physician, the team at Mercy Health Sports Medicine is available 24 hours a day on our sports medicine hotline at (419) 754-PLAY.
+And remember, if you need to seek out a physician, the team at Mercy Health—Orthopaedics and Sports Medicine is available 24/7 on our sports medicine hotline at (419) 754-PLAY.

 * This content is not intended to replace any formal training plans directed by licensed coaches.
 You should always get your doctors go-ahead prior to embarking on any fitness regime.
 Mercy Health, Glass City Marathon and the Toledo Roadrunners Club are not offering this content to replace a monitored training plan. — Use this content as conversation starters with your doctors, nutritionists, coaches, etc.